 Trains are the best way to commute to and from suburbs located a long distance out from the city centre.
 There are 11 routes (Airport, Beenleigh, Caboolture, Cleveland, Doomben, Ferny Grove, Gold Coast, Ipswich/Rosewood, Richlands, Shorncliffe and the Sunshine Coast).
-Most train routes run every 20 minutes to half an hour, and depart hourly late at night.
+Most train routes run every 15 to 30 minutes, and depart hourly late at night.

 There are hundreds of bus routes around Brisbane, which can take you from the CBD to the border of NSW at Tweed Heads.
 If you’re in the city, keep an eye out for the red stop signs around the city – they offer a free loop around the city during the day!
 Buses servicing the inner city are very frequent, arriving every 5-15 minutes.
-On Friday and Saturday nights, Nightlink buses run from the city and the Valley to surrounding suburbs from 1 am to 5 am.
+On Friday and Saturday nights, NightLink buses run from the city and the Valley to the surrounding suburbs from midnight to 5 am.

-Go Cards are the cheapest, most efficient way to get around Brisbane.
-Purchase a card from newsagents or ticket kiosks at stations and top up either in store, online or at machines at most stations.
-Then all you need to do is swipe on to your bus, train or ferry (look for the go card sign) and swipe off when you leave.
+go cards are the cheapest, most efficient way to get around Brisbane.
+Purchase a card from newsagents or ticket kiosks at stations and top up either in-store, online or at machines at most stations.
+Then all you need to do is tap onto your bus, train or ferry (look for the go card sign) and tap off when you leave.
 Single tickets are also available on most journeys.

-There are 23 zones that expand in circles from the centre of the city, and your fare is deducted from your go card.
-Off-peak prices apply between 9am-3.30pm and 7pm-3am weekdays and all day on weekends and public holidays.
+There are eight zones that expand in circles from the centre of the city, and your fare is deducted from your go card.
+Off-peak prices apply between 8.30am-3.30pm and 7pm-6am weekdays and all day on weekends and public holidays.